-In December 2022, the Organization renewed its line-of-credit agreement with Northern Trust in the amount of \$7,500,000 for short-term borrowings, due and renewable annually in December.
-The line of credit allows for advances at a variable interest rate, based on SOFR (Secured Overnight Financing Rate) plus 130 basis points.
-The line of credit available to the Organization as of September 30, 2021, allowed for advances at a variable interest rate, based on LIBOR (London Interbank Offered Rate) plus 120 basis points.
-The interest rate was 4.29% and 1.27% as of September 30, 2022 and 2021, respectively.
-Total interest expense on the line of credit was \$0 and \$39,247 during the years ended September 30, 2022 and 2021, respectively.
-The agreement contains financial covenants including minimum investment holdings and earnings performance requirements.
-As of September 30, 2022 and 2021, no balances were outstanding on the line of credit.
+In December 2023, the Organization renewed its line-of-credit agreement with Northern Trust in the amount of \$7,500,000 for short-term borrowings, due and renewable semi-annually in June and December.
+The line of credit allows for advances at a variable interest rate, based on Secured Overnight Financing Rate (SOFR) plus 130 basis points.
+The interest rate was 6.60% and 4.29% as of September 30, 2023 and 2022, respectively.
+Total interest expense on the line of credit was \$230 and \$0 and during the years ended September 30, 2023 and 2022, respectively.
+The agreement contains financial covenants including minimum investment holdings.
+As of September 30, 2023, the Organization was out of compliance with one of the covenants and received a waiver from the financial institution.
+The line of credit had an outstanding balance of \$5,000 and \$0 as of September 30, 2023 and 2022, respectively.
 The Organization holds a letter of credit against the available credit line associated with third-party bonding insurance for raw material imports.
-As of September 30, 2022 and 2021, the Organization held a letter of credit for \$175,000.
+As of September 30, 2023 and 2022, the Organization held a letter of credit for \$175,000.